privacyguides/privacyguides.org/docs/ai-chat.md

 </div>

-Duck has agreements with the third-party providers they use guaranteeing that they will not use your data for training their AI models.
+Duck has agreements with their third-party providers that guarantee that they will not use your data for training their AI models.
 Proprietary model providers can keep a chat history for up to 30 days.
-For open-weights model, Duck uses the together.ai AI cloud platform, and has disabled history for those chats.
+For open-weights model, Duck uses the [together.ai](https://together.ai) AI cloud platform, and has disabled history for those chats.

-It is available directly on [DuckDuckGo](https://duckduckgo.com), [duck.ai](https://duck.ai), or [DuckDuckGo onion site](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/chat).

 <div class="admonition danger" markdown>
 <p class="admonition-title">Proprietary Model Providers Retain Your Chats</p>